dhedey/preinterpret/README.md

 ### Possible extension: Removing syn

 The heavy `syn` library is only needed for literal parsing, and error conversion into compile errors.
 This could be removed to speed up compile times a lot for stacks which don't have a `syn` dependency.

+## License

+Licensed under either of the [Apache License, Version 2.0](LICENSE-APACHE) or the [MIT license](LICENSE-MIT) at your option.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this crate by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.